Breast Lift Surgery

 You’ll need to make the same preparation you would for any surgery: stopping any blood thinner medications, anti-inflammatory medications, various supplements, smoking, and the like.

-Your main preparation should be in your recovery area.
+Your main preparation should be to your recovery area.
 You’ll want to lay low for a few days, so make your space comfortable and ready for you.
 Have a good book and the remote handy.
 Get someone to help you around the house for a week or so.
 Remember, you’ll have to limit the amount you lift for a few weeks, so be cognizant of that.

 The Breast Lift Procedure